-Over 5000 miles from the UK, the uninhabited island is part of a remote archipelago in the Pacific Ocean.
+Over 5000 miles from the UK, the uninhabited islands are part of a remote archipelago in the Pacific Ocean.

 It may look like paradise but looks can be deceiving; treacherous cliffs and headlands surround the island, occasionally giving way to sandy coves and beaches.
 The interior is covered with dense jungle and wet mangrove teeming with life - including insects, spiders, snakes and giant crabs.